 On 64-bit platforms, those changes cause binary incompatibility.
 Therefore the TCL_STUB_MAGIC value needs to change, so extensions compiled using Tcl 9 headers will not load in Tcl 8 and reverse.

 Although those changes are binary compatible on 32-bit platforms, there is a small potential source incompatibility.
-There are 10 functions which previously had an int return argument, which is changed to size_t.
+There are 10 functions which previously had an int return argument, which is changed to size_t (for now, see below).
 This signed/unsigned change might lead to subtle difference in behavior.

 The 10 functions are: